On $G_2$-manifolds and geometry in dimensions $6$ and $8$: Introduction

 \section{Introduction}

-It seems that, yet, there is no simple construction of $G_2$-manifolds (see \cite{Bry-1987} and \cite{Sal-holo_book} for basic facts on these manifolds, and, also, Section \ref{section:rel_6} for an explicit description of $\mathfrak{g}_2$\,, the Lie algebra of $G_2$).
-To us, the archetypical (simple) construction of a `special' Riemannian metric is the classical Gibbons-Hawking construction (see \cite{Pan-hmhKPW}\,, and the refereneces therein) that characterises (for example), locally, the Ricci-flat anti-self-dual (equivalently, four-dimensional hyper-K\"ahler) manifolds endowed with a nowhere zero Killing vector field.\\
+It seems that, yet, there are no simple constructions of Riemannian manifolds with exceptional holonomy (see \cite{Bry-1987} and \cite{Sal-holo_book} for basic facts on these manifolds, and, also, Section \ref{section:rel_6}\,, below, for fairly explicit descriptions of the exceptional holonomy Lie algebras representations).
+To us, the archetypical (simple) construction of a `special' Riemannian metric is the classical Gibbons-Hawking construction (see \cite{Pan-hmhKPW}\,, and the refereneces therein) that characterises (for example), locally, the Ricci-flat anti-self-dual (equivalently, four-dimensional hyper-K\"ahler) manifolds endowed with a nowhere zero Killing vector field (see Remark \ref{rem:Killing_inf_auto}\,).\\